 Here's one last idea to ponder.
 Mutual funds and ETFs are a quick, easy, and effective way to get in on the global stock market.
 But as you get more comfortable and familiar with international investing, you'll want to consider the potentially higher returns that choosing individual stocks for your portfolio can bring.

-Once you become more familiar with the currency and political risks facing countries around the world, as well as the global trends that spell opportunity for investors, you'll feel more confident about choosing companies with the greatest potential for future success.
+Once you become more familiar with the currency and political risks facing countries around the world, as well as the global trends that spell opportunity for investors, you'll feel more confident about choosing companies with the greatest potential.
 The odds are good that some tiny companies in emerging economies will become tomorrow's megacaps.

 But it's better to get started in the shallow end than never to jump in the pool.
 Adding global exposure to your portfolio is essential to making sure you'll profit from innovations across the world as well as right here at home.